Black Bean Chocolate Mini Muffins for Toddlers (Low Sugar)

 Hidden veggies & beans?

-As you may have already gathered… while we’re big fans of adding nutritionally dense foods into recipes, we are not fans of hiding their presence from your kids.
+As you may have already gathered… we're big fans of adding nutritionally dense foods into recipes.
+We did this in our delicious veggie loaded pasta sauce that you all love.
+But we need to be honest about something: we are not fans of hiding their presence from your kids.
 Doing so can erode trust which is incredibly important in a feeding relationship.

 Put it this way: if your kid doesn't know that there are black beans in their muffins, how can their brains make the connection that they're not so horrible after all?
 What happens when they grow up and start to prepare their own food?
 Are they going to be reaching to eat black beans?
 Not likely.
 They've grown up believing that they don't like them!